antonkarounis/duct-tape-hook/README.md

 - Only run this through an SSL-enabled reverse proxy
 - _Don't_ host app at `/webhook/`, as it is commonly scanned for vulnerabilities, pick a more obscure endpoint
 - Run the service as another User and Group with limited privileges
-- Strongly consider leveraging whitelists for allowed rem2019	$132,900 	$227,680 ote IPs or CIDR ranges
+- Strongly consider leveraging whitelists for allowed remote IPs or CIDR ranges

 Here are some ideas for future enhancements that would further improve security and functionality:
 - [ ] Client verification using mutual TLS